Buur Heybe: Archaeological overview

 The Buur Heybe inselberg is made up of two rock shelter archaeological sites: the aforementioned Gogoshiis Qabe and Guli Waabayo which have been excavated by several archeological teams between the 1930s to the late 1980s, and represent two of the best chronometrically dated archaeological sites in Somalia.
 According to Brandt, Gogoshiis Qabe and Guli Waabayo are two of ~100 rockshelter sites found in Buur Heybe, most of which are believed to date back to the early/mid Holocene based on pottery and stone tools artifacts.
-Additionally, it's worth mentioning the Buur Hakaba inselberg, ~25km from Buur Heybe, as another important archaeological site in the Buur Region.
+Additionally, it's worth mentioning the Buur Hakaba inselberg, ~25 km from Buur Heybe, as another important archaeological site in the Buur Region.
 Excavated by J. Desmond Clark and Steven Brandt, the Rifle Range Site contributes to our limited, but important understanding of Somali archaeology.

 Somalia's first archaeological excavation was carried out by Italian archaeologist Paolo Graziosi when he excavated the rockshelter site of Gogishiis Qabe at Buur Heybe in 1935.
 Graziosi excavated two contiguous trenches that revealed a continuous Middle Stone Age (MSA) to Later Stone Age (LSA) sequence yielding artifacts and faunal remains.
 During his 1935 excavation at Gogoshiis Qabe, Graziosi identified three major lithic industries: the lower MSA 'Stillbay' followed by the transitional 'Magosian' industry, and lastly followed by the upper LSA 'Eibian' industry.

 Following Graziosi's excavations, British military personnel/archaeologist J. Desmond Clark continued archaeological fieldwork in the Buur Region, and was the first to excavate the open air Rifle Range Site in Buur Hakaba, as he conducted archaeological work throughout the 1940s.
 In 1944 Clark excavated the rockshelter site of Guli Waabayo revealing a ~3m deep culture-stratigraphic sequence in which he identified a late MSA/early LSA lithic industry at the base of the sequence which he identified as the 'Magosian', and a transitional late MSA/early LSA industry which Clark coined as the 'Mogosian/Doian' or 'Lower 'Doian'.
 In an attempt to develop the first broad culture-historical and climatological sequence for the Horn of Africa, Clark published The Prehistoric Cultures of the Horn of Africa in 1954 by combining his data with that of previous researchers at the time.
 Overall, Clark recognized three major MSA culture industries and four LSA industries, but these have been scrutinized and largely abandoned over time by archaeologists as they were predicated on the analyses of small, and often selected samples that were collected from the surface or from secondary stratified contexts like eroding sites, pans and banks of rivers.